• Skip to primary navigation

 Pea Guacamole

-French vinaigrette dressing is a quick, low calorie oil and vinegar based salad dressing.
+Low calorie vinaigrette recipe is a quick, low calorie oil and vinegar based salad dressing.
 This homemade vinaigrette is sweet, tangy and the perfect salad dressing to pair with fresh leafy greens.

 Servings 6 Servings